rpakishore/pdoc_ai/README.md

 <!-- Features -->
 ## Features

-- Feature 1
-- Feature 2
-- Feature 3
+- CLI commands to document packages and files
+- Automatic docstring generation in Google format
+- Support for excluding specific files or patterns
+- Integration with LLM for enhanced documentation

 <!-- Getting Started -->
 ## Getting Started